cats-of-the-world/boitata/docs/src/concepts/philosophy.md

 runner can already handle is slow, expensive, and unreliable.
 A deterministic
 tool:

-- **Reduces token costs** — it runs without an LLM round-trip.
+- Reduces token cost.
+It runs without an LLM round-trip.
-- **Improves reliability** — deterministic operations have predictable outcomes.
-- **Enables faster iteration** — quick feedback loops without API calls.
-- **Maintains consistency** — the same inputs always produce the same outputs.
+- Improves reliability.
+The same inputs always produce the same outputs.
+- Enables faster iteration.
+Quick feedback loops without API calls.

 ## What gets offloaded